-Recommendation 1 The HCPC should consider adding a reference to the development of relationships with service users to their definition of fitness to practice Recommendation 2 The HCPC should consider making an explicit mention of 'soft skills' within current SETs Recommendation 3 The HCPC's SETs and guidance should include stronger links to SoPs and HCPC's standards of conduct, performance and ethics, and also the standards and requirements of professional bodies.
-Suggestions include: URL link Explicit link within the introduction to the SoPs and standards of conduct, performance and ethics, and Recommendation 4 professional body guidance Recommendation 4 The HCPC to consider providing a minimal IELTS score for students whose first language is not English, seeking a place on HCPC regulated courses Recommendation 5 The HCPC to make a clear link, in their SETs and guidance, to the document 'Health, disability and becoming a health and December detion 6 care professional' Recommendation 6 The HCPC to make explicit mention of 'mental health' within the SETs or guidance Recommendation 7 The HCPC to review practice educator training with a view to recommendation r developing broad principles about the role of practice educators Recommendation 8 The HCPC to consider the development of a 'how to' practice guide to complement the SETs and the guidance Recommendation 9 Re-word the SET 6.5.
-Suggestions are: Replace 'must' with 'should aim to be' 'The measurement of student performance should aim to be objective and ensure fitness to practise' Replace 'objective' with 'fair', 'rigorous', or 'uniform' o 'The measurement of student performance must be fair/rigorous/uniform and ensure fitness to practise' Keep 'objective' but include 'fair', 'rigorous' and 'uniform' too o 'The measurement of student performance must be objective, fair, rigorous, uniform and ensure fitness to practise' The state of the s Recommendation Recommendation 10: Define the word 'aegrotat' within SET 10 6.9 using the definition of aegrotat provided within the glossary.
-E.g. 'Assessment regulations must clearly specify requirements for an aegrotat award (awarded to a student who cannot complete the degree due to illness) not to provide eligibility for admission to the Register'
+Recommendation 1 The HCPC should consider adding a reference to the development of relationships with service users to their definition of fitness to practice Recommendation 2 The HCPC should consider making an explicit mention of 'soft skills' within current SETs Recommendation 3 The HCPC's SETs and guidance should include stronger links to SoPs and HCPC's standards of conduct, performance and ethics, and also the standards and requirements of harafaaaianal hadiaa professional bodies.
+Suggestions include: URL link Explicit link within the introduction to the SoPs and standards of conduct, performance and ethics, and professional body guidance Recommendation 4 The HCPC to consider providing a minimal IELTS score for students whose first language is not English, seeking a place on HCPC regulated courses Recommendation 5 The HCPC to make a clear link, in their SETs and guidance, to the document 'Health, disability and becoming a health and care professional' Recommendation 6 The HCPC to make explicit mention of 'mental health' within the SETs or guidance Recommendation 7 The HCPC to review practice educator training with a view to developing broad principles about the role of practice educators Recommendation 8 The HCPC to consider the development of a 'how to' practice 1.ccommendation o guide to complement the SETs and the guidance Recommendation 9 Recommendation 9 Re-word the SET 6.5.
+Suggestions are: Replace 'must' with 'should aim to be' (The property of set should ask to be forced as a few section of set should be set as a few section of set should be set as a few section of set should be set as a few section of set should be set as a few section of set should be set as a few section of set should be set as a few section of set should be set as a few section of set should be set as a few section of set should be set as a few section of set should be set should be set as a few section of set should be se o 'The measurement of student performance should aim to be objective and ensure fitness to practise' Replace 'objective' with 'fair', 'rigorous', or 'uniform' 'The measurement of student performance must be fair/rigorous/uniform and ensure fitness to practise' Keep 'objective' but include 'fair', 'rigorous' and 'uniform' too 'The measurement of student performance must be objective, fair, rigorous, uniform and ensure fitness to practise' production in the production of the production o Recommendation Recommendation 10: Define the word 'aegrotat' within SET 10 6.9 using the definition of aegrotat provided within the glossary.
+E.g. 'Assessment regulations must clearly specify requirements for an appropriate award (awarded to a requirements for an aegrotat award (awarded to a student who cannot complete the degree due to illness) not to provide eligibility for admission to the Register'